General Ideas To Keep In Mind

 Preventing flush drowning

-Self Rescue from Broach / water-pressure pin
+Self Rescue from Horizontal Broach / water-pressure pin

 - "The rock is your friend" - Lean into rock / obstacle so edge isn't caught by upstream water pressure